tcoulter/evmscript/README.md

 ## What is it?

-EVMScript is a method of writing "bare-metal" assembly applications for the Ethereum Virtual Machine (EVM) using Javascript.
-EVMScript takes advantage of the Javascript interpreter so that you can write commented, multi-line assembly without a hex editor, with all the preprocessing and helper functions you could ever ask for.
+`evmscript` is a method of writing "bare-metal" assembly applications for the Ethereum Virtual Machine (EVM) using Javascript. `evmscript` takes advantage of the Javascript interpreter so that you can write commented, multi-line assembly without a hex editor, with all the preprocessing and helper functions you could ever ask for.

 ### Example